rNLKJA/UoM-DS-2019-2024/README.md

         - e.g., job scheduling, variables are start/end days for each job
         - need a constraint language, e.g. StartJob_1 + 5 <= StartJob_3
         - linear constraints solvable, nonlinear undecidable
+    - Discrete variables have finite domain with roughly O(d^n) complete assignments, where n is the number of variables in the CSP.
+For example, scheduling.
 - Continuous Variables
     - e.g. start/end times for Hubble Telescope observations
     - linear constraints solvable in polynomial time by linear programming (LP) methods.
+For example, Start/End times for Hubble Telescople observations.

 **Varieties of Constraints**
 - *Unary* constraints involve a single variable. e.g. SA != Green